Learn how our program will give you fresh knowledge and skills and prepare you to lead in the field of computer information systems.

 At Elmhurst, you’ll acquire the hardware and software knowledge needed to design, program and administer computer network systems, database systems and web sites.
 We offer instruction in hot technologies such as ASP.NET, SQL Server, web services and Voice over Internet Protocol (VoIP).
-Students may complete the program online through the Elmhurst College Online Center or combine classroom and online options.
-Either way, you'll complete the program in just under two years.

 Our program has been recognized as a Professional Science Master’s (PSM) degree, an affiliation billed as “the MBA for the 21st century.”
 This innovative two-year graduate degree is designed to allow students to pursue advanced training and excel in science while simultaneously developing highly-valued business skills.
 PSM programs prepare students for science careers in business, government, or nonprofit organizations, where workforce needs are increasing.